naw7az/ipl_dashboard/README.md

 4. ```javascript
    npm install    // install dependencies for project
    ```
-5. Play with any of the available script given below.
+5. Play with any of the available scripts given below.

 ## Available Scripts